Spectroscopy

 DualEELS Workflow

 Dual-range EELS (DualEELS™) is an acquisition mode that allows you to acquire two parts of the electron energy loss spectrum in a fast, sequential manner with independent energy ranges and exposure times.
-Typically you use this mode to acquire a core-loss spectrum along with the accompanying low-loss spectrum, hence it allows you to perform advanced EELS analyses, such as quantification or plural scattering deconvolution.false
+Typically, you use this mode to acquire a core-loss spectrum and the accompanying low-loss spectrum.
+Hence, it allows you to perform advanced EELS analyses, such as quantification or plural scattering deconvolution.

 To acquire dual-range EELS, select Dual in the EELS palette.